NamrataMathur/RHTest/_site/index.md

 Administrators can manage users using the user management page of the ownCloud Web UI, and once administrators configure user accounts, they also will be able to access ownCloud using the `https://server_domain_or_IP/owncloud` URL, where IP is the IP address of the ownCloud instance.

-For detailed information on configuration of ownCloud, see ownCloud Administration Manual - Configuration](https://doc.owncloud.com/server/admin_manual/configuration/).
+For detailed information on configuration of ownCloud, see [ownCloud Administration Manual - Configuration](https://doc.owncloud.com/server/admin_manual/configuration/).

 ## User Management